 Prospects buy for their reasons, not yours.
 They are far more compelled to fix their problem first.
 You must address any negative beliefs they have about working with advisors by providing a positive experience.
 When interacting with prospects, you must understand what is driving them to consider working with you.
 You can construct the best plan for each client by understanding their goals and the pain they want to avoid.

 Younger prospects present new challenges to financial professionals since they are more likely to do their own research online and may come into meetings with strong ideas about how their wealth should be managed.
 You need to be prepared to address concerns and myths that prospects may have read online.
 Younger prospects may also prefer to interact digitally as opposed to meeting face-to-face.

 4. Present the Concept

 What about prospects who are interested in the details?
 Some will want to know every aspect of their plan before buying, including what strategies and products you have incorporated into their plan.
 Don't give out every detail on every product because it is possible to talk yourself out of a sale.
-You could provide too much information which would encourage them to try to purchase products on their own or with another advisor.
+You could provide too much information which would encourage them to try to purchase products on their own or with another financial professional.

 5. Stop Stalls

 You can't get to the close if your prospects delay meeting with you.
 Prospects may want to delay decisions, especially around the holiday season.
 You allow the prospect to be fully in control when they use this stall.
-Without scheduling an appoitment, the prospect has the opportunity to postpone meeting with you indefinitely.
+Without scheduling an appointment, the prospect has the opportunity to postpone meeting with you indefinitely.
 It's crucial that you set an appointment to make sure you continue moving forward towards a sale.